alexsteinerde/docker-client-swift/README.md

       config: .init(
           // To join the Swarm cluster as a Manager node
           joinToken: swarm.joinTokens.manager,
-          // IP/Host of the Swarm managers
+          // IP/Host of the existing Swarm managers
           remoteAddrs: ["10.0.0.1"]
       )
   )